nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 admit by corroboration, not by identity, and let the record say what stands.

-**We claim.** The open surface partitions exactly into given, vouched, and anonymous.
+**We claim, checked by machine.** The open surface partitions exactly into given, vouched, and anonymous.
 A claim admits an enduring certificate exactly when it is determined, certifiable, and monotone, and trust is the complement with three named factors and no fourth.
 The provenance floor and the total ceiling, with the order of the climb a theorem and the distance a count.
 That among schemes which open ranges of a record and recombine them, the claims with bounded proofs are exactly the finalized positional folds.
+Until the development is public, these reach you as our report of a check.
+Once the paper is admitted, anyone can rerun them.

-That the cost of trust is per claim, not per record.
+**We contend, on our own word for now.** That the cost of trust is per claim, not per record, which follows from the theorem by argument rather than by machine.
+That the bound held at scale in our engine.
+That these results apply today and not only once a journal has said so: to the record science keeps, to the commons of open source, to the institutions that ask to be believed, and to the question of what a machine's claims rest on.
+That the standard they imply, an account wherever one can be given and a name wherever it cannot, binds anyone who keeps a record and asks for trust.
+Some of this becomes corroborable the moment the paper is admitted.
+That it holds now, before then, is our contention, and the burden of it is ours until then.

+**We conjecture.** That the polynomial-time form of the theorem follows with the partition untouched.
+That alignment in the large can be expressed by aligning a machine to the record under goals a human has signed; that one is a conjecture of this post, not a claim of the paper.

 **We do not claim.** Anything about *degree* of trust.
 Delegation between principals.
 Revocation dynamics.
 What the record does not carry: custody, authorship, intent.
-That science is, formally, a monimograph; it is not, and that is the point of the book.
+That science is, formally, a monimograph;
+it is not, and that is the point of the book.
-That the polynomial-time checker is mechanized; it is conjecture.
-That alignment can be reached by aligning to the record; that is a conjecture of this post, not a claim of the paper.

 **The field found first.** The Merkle tree.
 The liveness layer under every deployed transparency log.
 Computing the closure before the build.
 Attestations as vouches, which in-toto and SLSA built around this boundary without stating it.[^intoto]

+What all of this asks for is nuance, and nuance is where the contest is being lost.
+Confusion has the advantage of simple language: if we do not do this, that will happen.
+Answering it means asking what the claim rests on, precisely, and then asking the same of everything it depends on.
+No person can carry that unaided at the scale our institutions now run at, and no institution does, which is where they break down.
+It is also why the discipline has to be assisted by machines, the same kind that are making the problem worse.
+A record that grades its claims can carry the nuance people cannot, and hand each of us a question small enough to decide.
+The structure for building one now exists.
+Until the paper is published, part of that statement rests on our word, and that burden is ours.

 Verify all you can.
 Then decide what to trust of what remains.
 What remains has three names.